Tomcli/community/teps/0059-allow-custom-task-to-be-embedded-in-pipeline.md

 be handled, or user scenarios that will be affected and must be accomodated.
 -->

-- The Tekton controller is responsible for creating the custom task CR and assign the pipelineRun as the owner reference.
+- The Tekton controller is responsible for adding the the custom task spec to the Run spec.
+Then it get validate by the custom task controllers.

 ## Proposal